mitchchn/mitchchn.github.io/_posts/2014-05-13-coding-for-jorunalists-p2.md

 In this case, the `<strong>` tag applies to the entire line, but the `<em>` tag only affects the second half.

 Notice that in both examples, the tags are closed in reverse order from how they were opened.
 This pattern is called **Last In, First Out (LIFO).** Following this practice in your own code is crucial.
 The innermost opening tag should *always* get the innermost closing tag.
 The outermost opening tag should *always* get the outermost closing tag.

-For instance, this line:
+This line:

     <strong><em>Please don't do this.</strong></em>